To start with

 Check with your hand if there is free space between your lower back and the floor.
 If your lower back is flat on the floor, tilt your pelvis a little backwards in such a way that your hand fits underneath your lower back.

-Interlock your thumbs and exercise a light pull that you will maintain thru out the exercise.
+Interlock your thumbs and exercise a light pull that you will maintain throughout the exercise.

 Lift up your arms towards the ceiling.
 The arms don’t need to be fully stretched.